 Giving Well: Water for Life

-During March 2011, the Outreach Committee coordinated “Water for Life” – a project to raise $750 to purchase a share of a Well to be built by Episcopal Relief and Development.
+The Outreach Committee developed “Water for Life” — a project to raise $750 to purchase a share of a well to be built by Episcopal Relief and Development.
 This project supports the United Nation’s Millennium Development Goals (MDGs) of Ensuring Environmental Stability and Combating Disease, established by the UN in 2000.

 We invited the congregation to be a “Drop in the Well.”
-Our world mission project was a great success, collecting $1,285 – far exceeding our goal of a $750 share of a well.
-In fact, we collected $1285, enough for 25% of a well, thanks to the overwhelming generosity of our parishioners.
+Our world mission project has been a great success, thanks to the overwhelming generosity of our parishioners.